 Jan-Werner Mueller's research interests include the history of modern political thought, liberalism and its critics, constitutionalism, religion and politics, and the normative dimensions of European integration.

-Professor Mueller has been a fellow at All Souls College, Oxford, the Collegium Budapest Institute for Advanced Study, the Center for European Studies, Harvard University, the Remarque Institute, NYU, and the European University Institute, Florence; he has also taught as a visiting professor at the EHESS, Paris, and Sciences Po, Paris.
+Professor Mueller has been a fellow at All Souls College, Oxford, the Collegium Budapest Institute for Advanced Study, the Helsinki Collegium for Advanced Studies, the Center for European Studies, Harvard University, the Remarque Institute, NYU, and the European University Institute, Florence; he has also been a Member of the Institute of Advanced Study Princeton.
+He has taught as a visiting professor at the EHESS, Paris, and Sciences Po, Paris.
 In 2011 he delivered the Carlyle Lectures in the History of Political Thought at Oxford University.
-He is a fellow of the Royal Historical Society and a non-resident fellow of the Transatlantic Academy.
+He is a fellow of the Royal Historical Society.

 D.Phil., Oxford University